Amreen-grewal/Induction-/README.md

   2. Right Relationships
   3. Physical Facilities
   The lecture encouraged self-reflection, leaving many students with fresh perspectives on their own goals and priorities.

+## Day 4 – 4th August 2025

+The fourth day of the Induction Program began with two subject-oriented lectures in the classrooms, followed by interactive and reflective sessions in the auditorium.

+- **P2P Lecture on PPS (Programming for Problem Solving)** – A peer-to-peer session conducted by two seniors, introducing the basics of C++.
+It provided an overview of foundational concepts and aimed to make students comfortable with programming logic.

+- **BEEE Lecture by Prof. Harminder Kaur** – An introductory session to the subject of Basic Electrical and Electronics Engineering.
+Prof. Harminder Kaur also interacted with students individually by taking their introductions.

+### Auditorium Sessions
+- **Universal Human Values Session by Dr. Priyadarshini** – A longer and more detailed continuation of her earlier lecture.
+She touched upon the **process of self-exploration**, with the proposal being *mutual happiness* and *prosperity*.
+Two important approaches were explained:
+  1. **Natural Acceptance** – An inherent understanding of what is right for all humans.
+  2. **Experiential Validation** – Observing and verifying through our interactions with humans and nature.

+  She elaborated on the concept of **happiness**, describing it as a feeling of relatedness and harmony in line with natural acceptance.
+She also distinguished between *happiness* and *excitement*: while excitement is temporary and subjective, happiness is universal and constant.
+Continued pursuit of excitement can dull its effect over time, leading to indulgence, which may connect to depression and eventually escapism.

+  The lecture concluded with the important distinction between the **self** and the **body**, and the differing needs of each.

+- **Introduction to Cosmic Club** – The club responsible for organizing the Induction Program introduced themselves, their activities, and their broader role in the college.
+They also mentioned that recruitment opportunities would be announced soon.

+- **Laptop Guidance Session by Seniors** – Seniors shared practical advice on selecting laptops suitable for academic use, discussing features aligned with students’ requirements in engineering studies.